SuffolkLITLab/legal-tech-class/docs/classes/smart-machines/2023-smart-machines.md

 * [Legal app maturity model](legal-tech-overview/maturity-model.md).
 :::

-### Module 7: Should software eat the legal world?
+### Module 8: Should software eat the legal world?
 How legal regulation can crash into a vision of a self-help world
 :::info Learning objectives
 In this module, we will reflect on the ethical considerations that are raised by legal technology.
 :::

-#### Class 12: April 18 Ethics exercise; Guest Colin Levy
+#### Class 12: April 18 In-class legal ethics exercise; Guest Colin Levy

 :::tip Readings
 * Read [M.R.P.C.
 5.5](https://www.mass.gov/supreme-judicial-court-rules/rules-of-professional-conduct-rule-55-unauthorized-practice-of-law)